miguelazevedolopes/FEUP-COMP/README.md

 # Compilers Project

-## GROUP: comp2022-2b

-(Names, numbers, self assessment, and contribution of the members of the group to the project according to:)

-NAME1: Ana Rita Antunes Ramada, NR1: 201904565, GRADE1: 18, CONTRIBUTION1: 25% <br>
-NAME2: Margarida Nazaré Pereira dos Santos, NR2: 201908209, GRADE2: 18, CONTRIBUTION2: 25% <br>
-NAME3: Maria Sofia Diogo Figueiredo, NR3: 201904675, GRADE3: 18, CONTRIBUTION3: 25% <br>
-NAME4: Miguel Azevedo Lopes, NR4: 201704590, GRADE4: 18, CONTRIBUTION4: 25% <br>

-GLOBAL Grade of the project: 18

-**SUMMARY**: The tool compiles Jmm code into JVM code.
+The tool compiles Jmm code into JVM code.
 It parses the code, analyses it semantically, generates intermediate ollir code and finally converts it into jasmin.

 **SEMANTIC ANALYSIS**: Our compiler verifies all the semantic rules listed in the project's specification.
 This includes: